-The Directors are responsible for keeping proper accounting records which disclose with reasonable accuracy at any time, the financial position of the Group and the Company and enable them to ensure that the financial statements have been properly prepared in accordance with the provisions of the Companies Act, Cap.
-386 of the Laws of Malta.
-The Directors are also responsible for safeguarding the assets of the Group and the Company and hence for taking reasonable steps for the prevention and detection of errors, fraud and other irregularities.
+The Directors are also responsible for designing, implementing and maintaining internal control as necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error, and that comply with the Maltese Companies Act, 1995 (Cap.
+386).
+They are also responsible for safeguarding the assets of the Group and the parent Company and hence for taking reasonable steps for the prevention and detection of fraud and other irregularities.

-The financial statements of Hal Mann Vella Group P.L.C. for the year ended 31 December 2019 are included in the Annual Report 2019, which is published in hard-copy printed form and is available on the Company's website.
+The financial statements of Hal Mann Vella Group P.L.C. for the year ended 31 December 2020 are included in the Annual Report 2020, which is published in hard-copy printed form and is available on the Company's website.
+The Directors are responsible for the maintenance and integrity of the Annual Report on the website in view of their responsibility for the controls over, and the security of, the website.
+Access to information published on the Company's website is available in other countries and jurisdictions, where legislation governing the preparation and dissemination of financial statements may differ from requirements or practice in Malta.